 The Company has operating and finance leases for water systems, offices, land easements, licenses, equipment, and other facilities.
 The leases generally have remaining lease terms of 1 year to 50 years, some of which include options to extend the lease for up to 25 years.
 The exercise of lease renewal options is at the Company's sole discretion.
 Most of the Company's lease agreements contain mutual termination options that require prior written notice by either lessee or lessor.
 The Company's lease agreements do not contain any material residual value guarantees or material restrictive covenants.
 Certain leases include options to purchase the leased property.
 The depreciable life of the assets and leasehold improvements are limited by the expected lease term, unless there is a transfer of title or purchase option that is reasonably certain of exercise.
-Leases with an initial term of 12 months or less are not recorded on the Consolidated Balance Sheets as the Company's lease scontains variable lease payments that depend on changes in the CPI.
+Leases with an initial term of 12 months or less are not recorded on the Consolidated Balance Sheets as the Company applied the short-term lease exception allowed by FASB guidance.
+Lease expense for these leases is recognized on a straight-line basis over the lease term.
+A subset of the Company's leases contains variable lease payments that depend on changes in the CPI.